What is Norbert’s gambit?

 Norbert’s gambit on Questrade

 Enter an order for DLR.TO in the trade window.
 I recommend being patient and following the bid price, if you cross the spread you’re going to lose the benefits of this technique.
 (Note that the spread is usually $0.01, I took this screenshot after the close.)

 To calculate how many shares you need to buy, divide the amount of money you’re trying to convert by the share price of the ETF.
 For example, if you want to convert $10,000 CAD to USD and the share price is $12.50, you’ll need to buy 800 shares.

 Next, head to chat support.

 Select these options on the popup screen.

-After a few days DLR.TO will be exchanged for DLR.U.TO, free of charge.
-Now you can sell it for American dollars.
+After a few days, DLR.TO will be exchanged for DLR.U.TO, free of charge.
+Now you can sell those shares for USD.
 Again, I recommend being patient and following the ask price.

 Once your order is filled you’re done!
 You now have American dollars in your account.

 The only expenses you’ll incur are trading fees, and because DLR.TO is an ETF, Questrade won’t even charge you for buying it.
 Expect to pay less than $15, which is amazing compared to the standard 2% conversion fee.